 Maid Simple gives franchisees the option to start out as an owner/operator who does his or her own cleaning at first and then later hires others to grow, or one who hires/manages maids from the start to focus on networking in the community.
 Each location offers a full range of home cleaning services without contracts, including eco-friendly and pet-friendly options.
 The cleaning plan can be adapted to meet a client’s needs and schedule.

 Freedommaid takes a unique approach to house cleaning summed up in their motto: We don’t sell cleaning.
 We sell freedom!
 The company provides a full array of flexible and highly-personalized cleaning services that give clients freedom from repetitive household chores.
-It focuses on building long-term relationships and getting existing clients to refer new clients to the company.
+It focuses on building long-term relationships and getting existing clients to refer new clients to the company from their social networks.
 The company claims its unique business model results in more repeat customers compared to competitors.
 The company is located in Meridian, Idaho, and services clients in Boise, Meridian, Eagle, and surrounding areas.

 An Important Note About Our Methodology